By Dillon Samuelson |

 Starting Armour (d6).
 1. chainmail (as composite) 2. halfplate (as composite) 3. lamellar (as composite) 4. thick furs (as textile) and painted round-shield 5. buckled dungeon punk leather harness (as textile) and spiked buckler 6. gambeson (guess) and towershield.

-(If you rolled for proficienies, you can replace the ranged/weird weapons with what you rolled, or else vice versa for changing your starting proficiencies)
+(If you rolled for proficiencies, you can replace the ranged/weird weapons with what you rolled, or else vice versa for changing your starting proficiencies)

 Starting Gear.
 1. rough rope (20m) and 10 candles 2. pouch of caltrops and iron file 3. ancient spyglass 4. hooked iron pole (3m) and polished iron mirror 5.
 10 pitons and hammer 6. bear trap with chain